gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Allow copying single files into directories which contain unreadable files.

 Sometimes you want to copy files into a directory which contains unreadable files or which is not exclusively owned by the build.
 For example when you are deploying single files into application servers or installing executables.

 Doing so may fail or be slow because Gradle tries to track all the content in the destination directory.

-In order to work around such issues, the `Copy` task now has a method [`Copy.ignoreExistingContentInDestinationDir()`](dsl/org.gradle.api.tasks.Copy.html#org.gradle.api.tasks.Copy:ignoreExistingContentInDestinationDir()) that forces Gradle to ignore content in the destination directory.
+In order to work around such issues, you can now use the method [`Task.doNotTrackState()`](dsl/org.gradle.api.Task.html#org.gradle.api.Task:doNotTrackState(java.lang.String)) on `Copy` tasks that forces Gradle to ignore content in the destination directory.

-This feature works by declaring [untracked](#untracked) outputs under the hood.

 See the samples in the user manual about [Deploying single files into application servers](userguide/working_with_files.html#sec:copy_deploy) and [Installing executables](userguide/working_with_files.html#sec:install_executable).